Focus on Johan Heros (24 years old) who today lives and coaches in Spain and prepares to play his very first FIP tournament !

 His story with padel

 “I started playing tennis at the age of 4 and about five years ago I gradually moved towards padel.
-This transition began about 5 years ago, when I discovered the padel thanks to the opening of a club near me.
-Initially, I played casually, but it became more serious four years ago.
+This transition began about 5 years ago, when I discovered padel thanks to the opening of a club near my home.
+Initially, I played occasionally, but it became more serious four years ago.
 Little by little, I abandoned tennis in favor of padel.
-For two years, I have been teaching padel, and last year I obtained my teaching diploma from padel (TFP) within the Auvergne Rhône-Alpes League.
-Currently, I have been living in Valencia, Spain, for six months, where I divide my time between two activities: giving lessons in a club and training in an academy, that of Jorge Bellmont.
-Furthermore, as part of my training project, I am looking for sponsors or partners who would like to partner with me.”
+For the past two years, I have been teaching padel, and last year, I obtained my padel teaching diploma (TFP) within the Auvergne Rhône-Alpes League.
+Currently, I have been living in Valencia, Spain for six months, where I divide my time between two activities: giving lessons in a club and training in an academy, that of Jorge Bellmont.
+In addition, as part of my training project, I am looking for sponsors or partners who would like to partner with me.”

 The positives and negatives of Spain

 “The big positive point is the weather.
 Then there is also the fact that there are a lot of tracks, a lot of people playing: it's another world.
-I currently train at the Family Sport Center, which is about to become the biggest club in padel indoor in the world.
+I currently train at the Family Sport Center, which is about to become the largest indoor padel club in the world.

 Everything is going really well, the people are super welcoming, I'm learning a lot.
 My main goal in coming here was to gain experience as a coach, while continuing to develop as a player, but I don't really have any pretensions as a player.

-The negative point is that friends and family are a bit lacking, that's really the only weak point.
+The negative point is that friends and family are missing a bit, that's really the only weak point.
 In terms of padel, the experience is exceptional.
-I have the opportunity to learn a style of play different from that practiced in France, it’s interesting to make a comparison between the two countries.”
+I have the opportunity to learn a different style of play than the one practiced in France, it's interesting to make a comparison between the two countries.”

 The differences between France and Spain